Prasun Banerjee

-Prasun Banerjee is a retired international footballer and an Arjuna Award Winner (1979) from Kolkata, India.
+Prasun Banerjee is an Indian former professional footballer and politician who is serving as an MP in the Lok Sabha from Howrah.
+He is an Arjuna Award winner (1979).
 Younger brother of the Pradip Kumar Banerjee, Prasun had also captained the India national football team in international tournaments.

 Playing career

 He was vice-captain of the India U-20 team that clinched 1974 AFC Youth Championship title in Thailand.

 Banerjee began his club football career with Calcutta Football League club Kidderpore.
+He also played for Aryans.
 He was included in the All Time Best-XI team of Mohun Bagan as a central defensive midfielder.
 He was only the second Indian to play for Asian All-star XI.
 He also played two matches against Brazil for Asian All-star XI and played against Zico, Eder, Falcao, Socretes and others.
 He was included in the Limca book of record for representing India in 100 football matches.

 In 2013, he won the bypoll to the Howrah Sadar parliamentary constituency on a Trinamool Congress ticket thus becoming the first professional footballer to be a Member of Parliament, India (Lok Sabha).
 He won the seat defeating his adversary, Left Front's Sridip Bhattacharya, by more than 27,000 votes.
 He was re-elected to the 16th Lok Sabha in 2014.

 Early life

-Prasun is the younger brother of India's player of the 20th century and former national coach, P. K. Banerjee.
+Prasun is the younger brother of India's player of the 20th century and former national coach, Pradip Kumar Banerjee.
 He is a graduate of the University of Calcutta.

+Controversy

+In 2015, Banerjee was charged for slapping a Kolkata traffic constable.
+The constable, identified as Taragati Biswas, had reportedly stopped Banerjee's vehicle while it violated the 'no U-turn' rule.